Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Optimize Your Display for Eye Health and Comfort

 Hopefully, you’ve learned something new here about how to control your brightness settings on Windows 10.
-Remember, the correct brightness settings can help your eyes and mind, so why not read about the ideal laptop posture too?

 With brightness sorted, you may want to check out your monitor’s color temperature.
 The light from our screens apparently causes sleep problems and so you can use programs like f.lux or Windows 10’s Night Light feature to help combat it.